jagsgill/IntroToCybersecurity/3-networking/notes.md

 #### Examples:

 ##### Network Switches
 A switch is like an intelligent ethernet hub.
-It maintains a mapping of Ethernet-jack:MAC address.
+It maintains a mapping of Ethernet-jack:MAC address in a [MAC Address Table](https://community.cisco.com/t5/networking-documents/overview-of-layer-2-switched-networks-and-communication/ta-p/3128423).
-When a device A sends a message to device B, the message is sent only to the Ethernet connecting to device B.
+When a device A sends a message to device B, the message is sent only to the Ethernet port connecting to device B.

 ##### ARP
 Address resolution protocol.